Clyde-Kertzer/clydekertzer.com/_pages/about.md

   - /about.html
 ---

 Hello!
 My name is Clyde Kertzer and I am a junior studying mathematics at University of Colorado, Boulder.
-I especially enjoy number theory, representation theory, and character theory!
+I hope to go to grad school for number theory, but I also enjoy representation theory, and character theory!

 ---

+My honors thesis
 <a href="https://math.katestange.net">Kate Stange</a> and <a href="https://math.colorado.edu/~jari2770">James Rickards</a> are advising my undergraduate honors thesis on Descartes quaruples of <a href="https://en.wikipedia.org/wiki/Apollonian_gasket">Apollonian circle packings</a>

 ## Other Interests